Anthony Mary Claret, On Fire for God « Catholic Insight

 The man who truly loves God also loves his neighbour.
 The truly zealous man is also one who loves, but he stands on a higher plane of love so that the more he is inflamed by love, the more urgently zeal drives him on.
 But if anyone lacks this zeal, then it is evident that love and charity have been extinguished in his heart.
 The zealous man desires and achieves all great things and he labours strenuously so that God may always be better known, loved and served in this world and in the life to come, for this holy love is without end.

-A life well and truly lived, producing ten talents from what he had been given, quite a different view of evangelization from that unfortunate South American bishop, who has apparently boasted – not lamented, mind you – of never having baptized a single person in his many years as a missionary.
+A life well and truly lived, producing ten talents from what he had been given, quite a different view of evangelization from a more recent South American bishop, who has apparently boasted – not lamented, mind you – of never having baptized a single person in his many years as a missionary.
 Odd.
 Sort of the inverse of Bishop Claret, one might think.

 Anthony Mary fell ill while in Rome preparing to attend the First Vatican Council called by Blessed Pius IX.
-He withdrew to rest in his native Spain, eventually going to a Cistercian monastery in southern France, whence, quite fittingly, he went peacefully to his eternal reward in 1870, canonized eight decades later by Pope Pius XII in 1950, the same year he declared the dogma of the Assumption of Our Lady, to whom our saint was so devoted,.
+He withdrew to rest in his native Spain, eventually going to a Cistercian monastery in southern France, whence, quite fittingly, he went peacefully to his eternal reward in 1870.
+He was canonized eight decades later by Pope Pius XII in 1950, the same year he declared the dogma of the Assumption of Our Lady, to whom our saint was so devoted.

 Would that a small fraction of us had a scintilla of the zeal, and produced but a smidgen of the fruit, of Saint Anthony Mary, so that the fire that Christ desires to be ‘cast upon the earth’ would indeed ‘be already kindled’.
 When He returns in glory, may He indeed find firm faith, and charity that, far from gone cold, burning brightly in our own hearts.